Flow (2024 film): Plot

 A dark grey cat wanders through a forest.
 A pack of dogs arrives by the river and chases the cat after it takes a fish the dogs fought over.
-The cat escapes, but notices a deer stampede before it is caught in a massive flood.
+The cat escapes but notices a deer stampede before it is caught in a massive flood.
 The cat and dogs survive the flood and reach higher ground.
 A yellow Labrador Retriever from the pack follows the cat to its abandoned cabin with wooden cat sculptures.
 They both notice the water level rising, and the Labrador joins the other dogs on a passing boat.
 As the flood consumes the cabin, the cat climbs atop a giant cat statue until the waters reach the top of the statue's head.
 As the rising water completely submerges the statue, the cat jumps into an approaching sailboat with a capybara aboard.

 The next morning, as the boat sails through a partially submerged forest, the cat goes overboard and begins to sink while trying to avoid a white secretarybird.
-A mutated whale saves it from drowning, but another secretarybird seizes it and, during the flight, the cat catches a glimpse of massive stone pillars in the distance.
+A mutated whale saves it from drowning, but another secretarybird seizes it, and during the flight, the cat catches a glimpse of massive stone pillars in the distance.
 The secretarybird then releases the cat over the boat.
-Soon after, as the water level continues to rise, the capybara invites a ring-tailed lemur to hop aboard with its basket of trinkets, including a mirror.
-While sleeping, the cat has a nightmare where it is being circled by a herd of deer, and looks to the massive stone pillars, before being swept away by a flood.
+Soon after, as the water level continues to rise, the capybara invites a ring-tailed lemur to hop aboard with its basket of trinkets, to which the lemur adds a mirror found on the boat.
+While sleeping, the cat has a nightmare where it is being circled by a herd of deer and looks to the massive stone pillars before being swept away by a flood.
 Later that day, the three animals land on shore and are joined by the Labrador.
 They encounter a flock of secretarybirds that show hostility toward them, causing the cat to run away.
 The younger secretarybird that first encountered the cat pleads with the leader to spare its life, only to lose in a duel and have its wing injured before the flock abandons it.
 With a diminished ability to fly, the secretarybird joins the crew.